jamesgrams/guystation/README.md

 ```
 There are a few important things to note with this.
 You won't be able to change saves on the client machine.
 This is simply because you can't update symlinks on a mounted drive.
 Additionally, you can't use colons or pipes in your game or save names.
 Samba doesn't like files that have these names, so it is best to avoid them.
 However, you can tell GuyStation to send save change requests that wouldn't work typically to the GuyStation that you are mounting by starting the client GuyStation with the command `node src/index.js --smb <server GuyStation ip>`.
 You'll want to update `~/.local/share/applications/guystation.desktop` and `~/.config/autostart/guystation.desktop` if you do this (you may want to un-symlink them).
 Note: Since PC games are installed outside of the systems directory, you'll have to install them on all computers in your cluster.
 GuyStation will detect you need to reinstall the program and run the installer.
 However, you need to make sure it installs to the same place as your other computers (including the users home directory name).
 Unfonrtunately, saves will not be shared here either simply by sharing the systems directory.
+Additionally, since 3DS and Wii have some extra files needed that are created by the emulator when a game is first booted up, GuyStation will watch for this on a Samba mount, and restart the game after ensuring your save has not been written over.
+When these new files are created, games often write over previous save files.

 ## Public Internet Guide
 Since GuyStation runs as a website, it can be connected to from anywhere, should you decide to forward the necessary ports (80, 8080, 3000) on your router.
 However, you will likely want to add login credentials to access your GuyStation.
 In addition, many of the APIs GuyStation uses, including the WebRTC API, require the use of HTTPs when run over the public internet.
 As such, here is some information to help you get the set up.